It’s time to meet your gut. And we don’t just mean your stomach.

 After all this hard work, your large intestine will make one mass movement to expel a stool, which is made up of essential waste products and bacteria.
 Ta da!

-© 2020 The Gut Stuff Limited.
+Check out our gut diary© 2020 The Gut Stuff Limited.
 Not for redistribution or for commercial use – get in touch if you want to discuss our partner programme.
 If you’d like to use any of our infographics for personal use on your own social channels, we ask that you credit us @thegutstuff.